Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 When to Seek Medical Attention

-- You experience sudden, severe pain or numbness.
+- Sudden, severe pain or numbness

 A doctor may recommend medications, physical therapy, or more targeted interventions based on the type and cause of your neuropathy.